Nina Nesbitt discography

-The discography of Scottish singer-songwriter Nina Nesbitt consists of 3 studio albums, 8 extended plays (EP), 20 singles and 6 guest appearances.
+The discography of Scottish singer-songwriter Nina Nesbitt consists of 4 studio albums, 8 extended plays (EP), 35 singles and 6 guest appearances.
 Her debut studio album Peroxide was released on 17 February 2014 via Universal Music Group.
-It peaked in the United Kingdom at 11th, in Ireland at 40th and in Scotland at 1st.
-Her second studio album The Sun Will Come Up, The Seasons Will Change was released on 1 February 2019 via Cooking Vinyl.
-On 13 September 2019, Nesbitt announced the deluxe edition of her sophomore album, The Sun Will Come Up, The Seasons Will Change & The Flowers Will Fall, would be released on 15 November 2019.
+It peaked in the United Kingdom at 11, in Ireland at 40 and in Scotland at 1.
+Her second studio album The Sun Will Come Up, the Seasons Will Change was released on 1 February 2019 via Cooking Vinyl.
+On 13 September 2019, Nesbitt announced the deluxe edition of her second album, The Sun Will Come Up, the Seasons Will Change & the Flowers Will Fall, would be released on 15 November 2019.